pkeffect/functions/functions/pipes/anthropic/README.md

 ## Features

-- Supports multiple Anthropic models.
+- Supports all available Anthropic models (fetched via API and cached).
 - Handles text and image inputs (with size validation).
 - Supports streaming and non-streaming responses.
 - Easy to configure with your Anthropic API key.